+Can I give Benadryl to my Frenchie?
 Yes, you can give Benadryl to your French Bulldog.
-For a number of ailments, vets recommend Benadryl for most dogs.
-These include motion sickness, autoimmune and allergic responses from bug bites, and seasonal allergies can all be helped with medication like Benadryl.
+For several ailments, vets recommend Benadryl for most dogs.
+These include motion sickness, autoimmune and allergic reactions from bug bites, and seasonal allergies, which can all be helped with medication like Benadryl.

 Benadryl is also often used for French Bulldogs experiencing mild to moderate anxiety disorders as it can induce sleepiness.
 During high-stress circumstances such as severe storms or fireworks, many Frenchie owners give their dogs Benadryl.

 Benadryl is a brand-name antihistamine that you can purchase over-the-counter.
-It is used to treat seasonal allergic reactions, other allergies, the common cold, skin irritation caused by insect bites, hives, and other factors.
+It treats seasonal allergic reactions, other allergies, the common cold, skin irritation caused by insect bites, hives, and other factors.

 To help with allergies:

 When an allergic response causes discomfort, Benadryl may be able to provide comfort for your French Bulldog.
-It can also help with runny noses and watery eyes caused by a variety of factors.
+It can also help with runny noses and watery eyes caused by various factors.

 |Runny or stuffy nose||Redness and inflammation|